 Every year, more than 400,000 people from primary schools, universities, and beyond take part in a Model United Nations (MUN).

 By role-playing meetings like the Security Council and General Assembly, participants get a unique insight into how the United Nations works.
 They research, debate and try to solve some of the world’s most pressing problems just like the real thing.

-It’s great fun[uniting the nations video link], giving you the opportunity to meet new people.
+It’s great fun, giving you the opportunity to meet new people.
 It also helps you develop and demonstrate key skills like public speaking, teamwork and negotiation which will look great on your CV.

 Below are the top five questions we get asked about MUN.

 1. What is Model United Nations?

 Model United Nations (also Model UN or MUN) is an academic or recreational activity in which participants assume the role of national ambassadors or representatives to debate and seek to solve global issues, Any UN body or agency can be simulated (the Security Council and General Assembly are the most popular).
 Some MUNs, last days and faithfully follow UN protocol, while others can take place during an hour’s lesson in a primary school.
 It’s up to you how formal or informal you want yours to be.

 2. Why do Model United Nations?